keneanung/nexus-event-bus/website/blog/2022-04-11_Initial_Release.md

 This release is the minimal viable product and contains the most basic functionality: Registering event handlers, raising events and unregistering event handlers.
 The [API documentation](https://keneanung.github.io/nexus-event-bus/docs/api) has all the gritty details.

 More features may be added in the future.
-Feel free to [create a new issue](https://github.com/keneanung/nexus-event-bus/issues/new) to discuss further extnsions.
+Feel free to [create a new issue](https://github.com/keneanung/nexus-event-bus/issues/new) to discuss further extensions.

 If you like my work and want to support me, please consider [sponsoring me](https://github.com/sponsors/keneanung).